-Predictive maintenance, also known as condition-based maintenance, tries to prevent failures based on an equipment’s overall state.
+Predictive maintenance, also known as condition-based maintenance (and considered by soma as a type of preventive maintenance), aims to prevent failures based on an equipment’s overall state.
 That means early detection of any problems that might lead to breakdown and, consequently, downtime.
 The challenge here is detecting the problems themselves, which aren’t always apparent to the everyday user or to the naked eye in their initial states.
 After all, where’s the merit in spotting the iceberg when you cannot turn around?

 That’s why non-destructive tests (NDT) are so important to diagnose failures within the infrastructure.
 NDTs do not compromise nor do they cause damage to the equipment, just like the routine check-ups for humans.
 Blood tests, ultrasound scans, or eye exams: we do them every year, and none of them hurt us.